mohamed-aziz/issat-timetable/readme.md

 also the api internally uses redis which means that it's thread safe (it wasn't always like this with previous versions of this code), no unit tests sadly.

+To run the web application using gunicorn:

+    (venv) $ gunicorn -b 127.0.0.1:8000 webapp:app

+You can also specify how many workers you want to create using the <code>--workers</code> argument.

+for example:

+    (venv) $ gunicorn -b 127.0.0.1:8000  --workers 4 webapp:app

+This will create 4 instances of the application, that can coexist together since which will produce in a gain of performance mainly.

 ## Terminal application